Fun Scimitar Oryx Facts For Kids | Kidadl

 What do scimitar oryxes look like?

 Both males and females of this species have a thick pelage cream or white coat of fur.
-Reddish-brown markings on the cream face and a lateral stripe on the neck is visible.
-The face has a reddish-brown mask on the forehead that looks like an inverted chevron.
-Their legs are creamy white with wide, black, hoofs.
-Underneath the white coat, the animal has black skin.
+Reddish-brown markings on the cream face and a lateral stripe on the neck are visible.

-An adult scimitar horned oryx is 55-94 in tall and can be close to seven feet long from head to tail.
+An adult scimitar-horned oryx is 55-94 in tall and can be close to seven feet long from head to tail.
 They are the longest among all their cousin oryx which include the Arabian oryx, East African oryx, and the gemsbok.

 Their long, curved horns have earned this oryx species its name as it resembles a scimitar or a saber.
 It is the only oryx species to have curved horns.